jwikman/nab-al-tools/extension/README.md

 * `NAB.GenerateDeprecatedFeaturesPageWithExternalDocs` - When creating external documentation, this setting specifies if a page with public obsoleted objects/procedures/controls should be created.
 * `NAB.CreateYamlHeaderForDocs` - When creating external documentation, this setting specifies if a Yaml Header should be created in each generated md file.
 This header will contain version info, creation date etc.
 * `NAB.IncludeTablesAndFieldsInDocs` - When creating external documentation, this setting specifies if all tables and fields should be included.
 If not enabled, only tables with public procedures will be included.
+* `NAB.CreateUidForDocs` - When creating external documentation, this setting specifies if an UID should be created in a Yaml Header in each generated md file.
+The UID can then be used for linking in DocFx.

 #### NAB: Generate ToolTip Documentation